NESCent/hip_hack_howto/hackathonsLessonsLearntMeetingProgram.md

 #### Cluster around pitched sub-projects by interests, start working on them

-Very similar to Open Space Technology approaches URL, people free to move between projects as feels right to them.
+Very similar to Open Space Technology approaches (the [wikipedia article](http://en.wikipedia.org/wiki/Open_Space_Technology) on this gives a reasonable, quick intro to the idea), people free to move between projects as feels right to them.

 #### Regular updates on progress (midday, evening)